laserpants/trombone/docs/route-format.rst

     }

-A DRY-block consists of a *base template* and a number of *stubs*, each with the segment of the statement unique to that particular route.
+A DRY-block consists of a *base template* and a number of *stubs*, each with the segment of the statement unique to its corresponding route.

 ::